 The correlation coefficients are calculated using the Pearson correlation formula.
 The formula is r=(x-x)(y-y)x-x2y-y2 where x and y are the means of the x and y variables.
 This method assumes linear relationships between the variables.
 The correlation coefficient of 0.25 between Hispanic and Leaky UST contrasted with -0.29 for White (Non-Hispanic) means that census tracts with a higher proportion of Hispanic populations are more likely to have a higher leaky UST density compared to census tracts with a higher proportion of White (Non-Hispanic) populations.

+The Breusch-Pagan test statistics indicate heteroskedasticity is found likely present in all the models.
+To correct for this, all models in table 2 are run with White’s standard errors.